Last Updated on October 4, 2022 by admin

 The Marcus Whitman Hotel has also received numerous accolades, including the 2015 Hotel of the Year Award from the Annual Washington State Wine Awards.

-The Marcus Whitman Hotel is the tallest building in Walla Walla.
-The hotel is 11 stories tall.
+At 11 stories tall, the Marcus Whitman Hotel is the tallest building in Walla Walla.
 Floors 8 through 11 are considered “the tower.”
 There’s also a smaller 2-story penthouse with a pyramidal roof.
-It includes many elements of the Italian Renaissance style, such as brick facing, belt courses, and columns.
-In 1969, a new 3-story wing was added to the hotel for additional rooms.
+It includes many elements of the Italian Renaissance style.
+In 1969, a 3-story wing was added to the hotel for additional rooms.

 The lobby is styled with an urn and plant theme.
 The three large chandeliers are original from the hotel’s first opening.
 Inside the lobby, you’ll also find three telephone booths with working phones.
 If you’re feeling nostalgic, feel free to make a call from the phone booth!